 In 1929, the Austin Motor Company began making hackney carriages (London taxis).

-Introduced by the Met in 1929, the blue police telephone box (the basis for the TARDIS in the television series Doctor Who) was once a common sight throughout London.
+Introduced by the Met in 1929, the blue police telephone box (the basis for the TARDIS in the television series Doctor Who) was once a common sight throughout London and regional cities in the UK.

-In 1934, the Flying Scotsman steam locomotive was the first locomotive to reach the officially authenticated speed of 100 miles per hour (161 km/h).
+In 1934, the steam locomotive named Flying Scotsman was the first locomotive to reach the officially authenticated speed of 100 miles per hour (161 km/h).

-The 'St Paul's Heights' protective policy, restricting high-rise development that would obstruct protected views of St Paul's Cathedral and other historic buildings, has been in operation by the City of London since 1937.
+Since 1937, the City of London has implemented the 'St Paul's Heights' policy, restricting high-rise development that would obstruct protected views of St Paul's Cathedral and other historic buildings.

-The Battersea Power Station, built in 1939 by the river in the southwest of London, became a local landmark.
+The Battersea Power Station, a local landmark by the river in the south-west of London, was built in 1939.

 In 1947, the red double-decker bus first appeared in London with the AEC Regent III RT.